Political life of Clint Eastwood

-American actor and director Clint Eastwood has long shown an interest in politics.
+American actor, filmmaker and musician Clint Eastwood has long shown an interest in politics.
 He won election as the nonpartisan mayor of Carmel-by-the-Sea, California in April 1986 and in 2001, Governor Gray Davis appointed the Oscar-winner to the California State Park and Recreation Commission.
 Eastwood endorsed Mitt Romney in the 2012 presidential election and delivered a prime time address at the 2012 Republican National Convention, where he delivered a speech addressed to an empty chair representing Barack Obama.
 In 2016, Eastwood did not endorse any candidate while expressing a GOP preference.
-He announced in February 2020 his endorsement of Democratic candidate Mike Bloomberg in the 2020 presidential election, before Bloomberg suspended his campaign.
+He announced in February 2020 his endorsement of Democratic candidate Michael Bloomberg in the 2020 presidential election, before Bloomberg suspended his campaign.